data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x1**: _&lt;array&gt;_

     -   first one-dimensional input array of size `N`.
+Must have a data type of either `float32` or `float64`.

 -   **x2**: _&lt;array&gt;_

     -   second one-dimensional input array of size `M`.
+Must have a data type of either `float32` or `float64`.

 #### Returns